 Paul Fricker is a principal consulting engineer with more than 15 years’ experience in signal and image processing, modeling and simulation, and application development.
 He holds a B.Sc. in chemistry from Dalhousie University, an M.Sc. in physics from the University of Toronto, and a Ph.D. in civil engineering from the Massachusetts Institute of Technology.

 Paul Peeling is a consultant engineer who specializes in signal processing, machine learning, and code generation for embedded hardware.
 He works with MATLAB and Simulink users to develop algorithms and model systems in multiple domains, and deploy the code to real-time targets.
 Prior to joining MathWorks, Paul worked applying pattern recognition techniques to detect and combat online fraud.
 Paul has a Ph.D. in statistical signal processing from the University of Cambridge.

-Pete Maloney is a senior principal technical consultant with 21 years of industry experience in advanced engine control design, calibration, and development.
-Pete chairs the Powertrain Control and Calibration World Congress Session, and is the Control and Calibration Committee Cochairman of the Society of Automotive Engineers (SAE).
+Pete Maloney is a senior principal technical consultant with 24 years of industry experience in advanced engine control design, calibration, and development.
+Pete is an organizer of the Control System Design and Calibration World Congress Session, and is Chairman of the General Powertrain Development Committee of the Society of Automotive Engineers (SAE).
 He holds a B.S.M.E. from Texas Tech University and an S.M.M.E. from the Massachusetts Institute of Technology.